 #72.
 Old Cork Waterworks & Lifetime Lab, Cork

-Lifetime Lab is a multi award winning visitor centre located at the Old Cork Waterworks offering a fascinating insight into industrial heritage and environmental issues.
+Old Cork Waterworks (formerly Lifetime Lab) is a multi award winning visitor centre offering a fascinating insight into industrial heritage and environmental issues.

-Visitors will Journey through Victorian architecture and explore the age of steam, investigate the interactive exhibits and transform into environmental detectives discovering how daily choices impact our world.
-Lifetime Lab is suitable for all ages.
+Visitors journey through Victorian architecture and explore the age of steam, investigate the interactive exhibits and transform into environmental detectives discovering how daily choices impact our world.
+Suitable for all ages.

 Make sure to allow time for the playground and garden overlooking the River Lee.

 Don’t Miss: Visiting the multi sensory 360 experience charting the development of the former Victorian waterworks in tandem with the development of Cork City.